tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- Slip into the rentas hold **stealth encounter**
 	- Description tone and atmosphere
 		- temperature drops, thick air condenses on  carved walls and drips in to tamped down earth
+		- scratches, skitters resonate through the walls, is something mooving a head of you or is there a procession of people just moving above you, hair at the back of your neck stands on edge

-	- You see a figure small figuure with rigid posture meet deko
+	- creeping throuhgYou see a figure small figure with rigid posture meet deko
 	- Undead signals (make this an unavop)
 		- You are almost out but you are slightly perplexed by your map, its reading forward on a smooth wall
 			- tremor sense will reveal that the dwarves have blocked off this path so that they can cont